-Having an Aadhaar card entitles you to receiving benefits such as EPF or Employee Provident Fund, along with making you eligible for pension schemes.
+Having an Aadhaar Card entitles you to receive benefits such as EPF or Employee Provident Fund, along with making you eligible for pension schemes.

 3. Availing subsidies

-With an Aadhaar card you can easily verify your income tax returns.
-Once you link your Aadhaar to PAN, you can make use of a simple OTP procedure to verify your income tax returns.
+With an Aadhaar Card, you can easily verify your income tax returns.
+Once you link your Aadhaar to PAN, you can use a simple OTP procedure to verify your income tax returns.

 5. Speed up processes

-Besides this, you can use your Aadhaar card to make stock investments, as it is accepted by SEBI, get easy access to a digital locker and access to a digital life certificate.
+Besides this, you can use your Aadhaar Card to make stock investments.
+As SEBI accepts it, you can easily access a digital locker and a digital life certificate.
 The latter makes it simple for pensioners to access their pension amount.

-You can apply for an Aadhaar card by visiting an Aadhaar card centre.
-Unfortunately, you can’t apply for Aadhaar online.
+You can apply for an Aadhaar Card by visiting an Aadhaar Card centre.
+You can apply for an Aadhaar Card online or by visiting an Aadhaar Card centre.
 You have to do so in person because you have to submit your biometric details.
-If you are wondering where to apply for Aadhaar card, you can visit the UIDAI website and locate the enrolment centre closest to you by completing a few steps.
+If you are wondering where to apply for an Aadhaar Card, you can visit the UIDAI website and locate the enrolment centre closest to you by completing a few steps.

-Once you have identified an Aadhaar enrolment centre, take a look at the steps that you must complete to apply.
+Once you have identified an Aadhaar enrolment centre, look at the steps you must complete to apply.

 - Make an appointment with your Aadhaar enrolment centre.
 You can complete this step online once you locate a centre.
 Making an appointment will help you save time, as you won't have to wait in the queue.
 However, if you can't make an appointment beforehand, you can still visit the centre.

 - Fill out the Aadhaar enrolment form.
-You can either do this at the centre, or print the form that is available online and fill it before you visit the Aadhaar enrolment centre.
+You can either do this at the centre or print the available online form and fill it before you visit the Aadhaar enrolment centre.

 - Along with document proofs and the filled form, also submit your photograph.